saiga143/citysegmentdeprivation/README.md

 - SSI raster tiles
 - WRI LULC rasters (`PerCountry_Files`)
 - Global RF predictions (5000+ cities)
-- IDEABench, MN data (but redictred to the original source)
+- IDEABench, MN data (but redirected to the original source)

 Each notebook includes a **"Paths to edit"** section for pointing to local folders.